 This is a follow-on from our previous blog post: Using Social Media to Connect With Customers During COVID-19.
 Read more to find out about how the hospitality have been communicating with their own customers!

-Despite hope for economic resurgence, and businesses in affected countries slowly reopening under strict new safety guidelines, no one knows what the hospitality industry will look like in a week, a month, or a year from now.
+Despite hope for economic resurgence, and businesses in affected countries slowly reopening under strict new safety guidelines, no one knows if the hospitality industry will survive the pro-longed closure.
 Digital communication channels (website, social media, email newsletter) are therefore more important than ever in communicating vital information and connecting with customers.